Credit: Bronte Creek Provinical Park

 Website

-7. Do the Escarpment Walk Aerial Course at the Kelso Conservation Area
+Do the Escarpment Walk Aerial Course at the Kelso Conservation Area

-The Kelso Conservation Area is not only home to incredible fall colors and nature spots, it is also home to the Kelso Challenge Course – an aerial course that includes many elements to challenge you physically high up in the air.
+The Kelso Conservation Area is not only home to incredible fall colours and nature spots, but it is also home to the Kelso Challenge Course – an aerial course that includes many elements to challenge you physically high up in the air.
 You can also take a chairlift ride up the escarpment and admire the changing colours from above the treetops at Kelso Conservation Area

 Address: 5234 Kelso Rd, Milton

-9. Pick a spot on the True Brew Path
+Pick a spot on the True Brew Path

 The Halton Region is filled with craft cideries, breweries, and wineries, and the True Brew Path is the perfect way to explore them.
 Some interesting spots include the Collective Arts Brewery – a grassroots beer company, and the artisanal hard cider company – the West Avenue Cider House.